coqui-ai/TTS/docs/source/training_a_model.md

     The example above runs a multi-gpu training using GPUs `0, 1, 2`.

-    The beginning of a training run looks like below.
+    Beginning of a training log looks like this:

     ```console
     > Experiment folder: /your/output_path/-Juni-23-2021_02+52-78899209